FravBox/YagCCs/events/readme.md

 # 2wk Remind

 Yag detects the event title and timestamp from a message, calculates what the date will be 14 days prior to that timestamp, and posts a `!remind` command for that week prior date.
 For use with Sesh.fyi.
+**NO LONGER WORKS - SESH MOVED TO ALL SLASH COMMANDS**

 Use:
 1. Sesh makes an event post